jundalisay/superb/content/en/research/mohammad/quran/sura-035a.md

 8. What of him whose evil deed was made attractive to him, and so he regards it as good?
 Allah leads astray whomever He wills, and He guides whomever He wills.
 Therefore, do not waste yourself sorrowing over them.
 Allah knows exactly what they do.

-9. Allah is He who sends the winds, which agitate clouds, which We drive to a dead land, and thereby revive the ground after it had died.
+{{< s v="9" >}}  Allah is He who sends the winds, which agitate clouds, which We drive to a dead land, and thereby revive the ground after it had died.
 Likewise is the Resurrection.

-10. Whoever desires honor—all honor belongs to Allah.
+{{< s v="10" >}}  Whoever desires honor—all honor belongs to Allah.
 To Him ascends speech that is pure, and He elevates righteous conduct.
 As for those who plot evil, a terrible punishment awaits them, and the planning of these will fail.

-11. Allah created you from dust, then from a small drop; then He made you pairs.
+{{< s v="11" >}}  Allah created you from dust, then from a small drop; then He made you pairs.
 No fe- male conceives, or delivers, except with His knowledge.
 No living thing advances in years, or its life is shortened, except it be in a Record.
 That is surely easy for Allah.